-Add a feature layer from an item
+Add a feature layer from a portal item

 The following are required for this tutorial: